Guide to Hverfjall Volcano and Crater

 Krafla

 The Krafla lava fields are home to Víti (Hell), one of the best-known craters in Iceland.
 Víti is enormous, about 300 metres in diameter.
-The crater was formed during a massive volcanic eruption in 1724.
+The crater was formed during a massive volcanic explosion during an eruption in 1724.
 Today, you can visit this region to glimpse the crater, hike around the area, and take in the wildly alive hot springs and mud pools.

 Skútustaðagígar Pseudocraters